 Then one of my colleagues recommended me Wise (known as Transferwise at that point).
 Since then I became a rare visitor of my favourite exchange office.
 Now I do everything through the Internet and get my salary delivered to my Spanish bank account normally same day.
 Moreover, because I send relatively big amounts of money I get even better deals than any of local currency exchange offices can offer!
-Later I decided to share my personal experience and created this Transferwise review website.
+Later I decided to share my personal experience and created this review website.

-Most of my colleagues do the same and are very happy.
-Some of them are paying rent using Transferwise and find it very convenient.
+Most of my colleagues do the same and they are very happy.
+Some of them are paying rent using Wise and find it very convenient.